1. The problem: Why can’t I just screen record a videostream?

 After it restarted, it should be safe to play and record the videostream using your screen recording software.
 Make sure to test it before you do a long recording!

 I’ve tested this on two different ‘undownloadable’/’unrecordable’ platforms and it worked like a charm, but it’s not exact science, so I can’t say it will work 100% guaranteed for your platform.
+Sadly you will lose some enhancements like RTX Super Resolution, which is handled by your GPU.

 A big thanks goes out to my friend Tom from Tech4marketing.be for discovering and sharing this tip (make sure to check out his insightful blog!)